e-sensing/torchopt/README.md

 <!-- badges: end -->

-The goal of `torchopt` is to provide deep learning optimizers proposed in the literature to be available in R language for torch.
+The `torchopt` package provides R implementation of deep learning optimizers proposed in the literature.
+It is intended to support the use of the torch package in R.

 ## Installation